Length : 8 Weeks

 A detailed look at how the ISA/IEC 62443 (formerly ISA99) standards can be used to protect your critical control systems.
 It also explores the procedural and technical differences between the security for traditional IT environments and those solutions appropriate for SCADA or plant floor environments.
 The course explores the move to using open standards such as Ethernet, TCP/IP, and web technologies in SCADA and process control networks that has begun to expose these systems to the same cyberattacks that have wreaked so much havoc on corporate information systems.

 You will be able to:

-- Define the basics of risk and vulnerability analysis methodologies
+- Learn the basics of risk analysis, industrial networking, and network security

-- Define the principles behind the key risk mitigation techniques, including anti-virus and patch management, firewalls, and virtual private networks
+- Learn how to apply key risk mitigation techniques such as anti-virus, patch management, firewalls, and virtual private networks

 You will cover: